-White sand beaches, cenotes, and colorful buildings make this the perfect Caribbeans escape for a few days of pure, unadulterated relax.
+White sand beaches, cenotes, and colorful buildings make this the perfect Caribbean escape for a few days of pure, unadulterated relaxation.

 This small fishing village is separated from the mainland by a shallow lake that’s home to numerous flamingos.
 The island is teeming with wildlife in general, especially birds, iguanas, and dolphins.
 You can even go swimming with the whale sharks while you’re there (but make sure to do it with a responsible tour operator!).